observablehq/plot/docs/transforms/map.md

 # Map transform

 The **map transform** groups data into series and then transforms each series’ values, say to normalize them relative to some basis or to apply a moving average.
-For example, below the map transform computes a cumulative sum (*cumsum*) of a series of random numbers sampled from a normal distribution—in other words, a random walk.
+For example, below the map transform computes a cumulative sum (*cumsum*) of a series of random numbers sampled from a normal distribution — in other words, a random walk.

 :::plot https://observablehq.com/@observablehq/plot-random-walk-cumsum-map
 ```js